sohamvg/cache-simulator/README.md

 - Initially all blocks belong to low priority group.

 ### Reads & Writes
-- Write back on data-write hit.
+- **Write back on data-write hit:** On write hits, write to the cache and set dirty bit to 1.
+Write back to the main memory whenever a dirty block is replaced.
-- Write allocate on data-write miss.
+- **Write allocate on data-write miss:** On write miss, update the main memory and load to the cache from the main memory.

 ## Testing
-Set the `DEBUG` macro in `cache_sim.cpp` to 1 for printing the state of the cache after each request and additional information useful for testing.
+Set the `DEBUG` macro in `cache_sim.cpp` to 1 to print the state of the cache after each request and additional information useful for testing.

 A *dummy test memory* which has no cache component is used to verify the results of all read requests.
 All `W` requests simply write to the test memory and all `R` requests simply read from the test memory which are then compared with the results of the `R` request given by the cache simulation.
 If matched, "Correct Read!!" is printed and "Wrong Read!!" is printed otherwise.